 Notify us at firstname.lastname@example.org at least 48 hours in advance of the intended hot work.

 For non-residential buildings, hot work permits are issued in the Campus Life Safety and Regulatory Compliance office in Black Building B-12.
-For residential properties, permits are issued by the CUMC Office of Housing Services in Bard Hall.
+For residential properties, permits are issued by the CUIMC Office of Housing Services in Bard Hall.

-If you have work scheduled at CUMC that requires fire alarm devices (smoke detector or water flow) to be disabled or the entire building taken offline, request this work from Campus Life Safety and Regulatory Compliance at least 48 hours in advance.
+If you have work scheduled at CUIMC that requires fire alarm devices (smoke detector or water flow) to be disabled or the entire building taken offline, request this work from Campus Life Safety and Regulatory Compliance at least 48 hours in advance.
 Your project or facilities manager must also submit a work request 48 hours in advance to ask for Facilities Engineering support for drain downs (both branch and risers).
 If emergency work must be performed after-hours, notify Campus Life Safety and Regulatory Compliance to take a building offline and disable affected fire alarm points.

 New York State Education Law and the New York City Fire Code require that fire drills be conducted in all campus buildings to familiarize occupants with response procedures in an emergency.